Upgrade the API version of your Azure Cosmos DB API for MongoDB account

 When upgrading to a new API version, start with development/test workloads before upgrading production workloads.
 It's important to upgrade your clients to a version compatible with the API version you are upgrading to before upgrading your Azure Cosmos DB API for MongoDB account.

-At this moment, only qualifying accounts using the server version 3.2 can be upgraded to version 3.6 or 4.0.
+At this moment, only qualifying accounts using the server version 3.2 can be upgraded to version 3.6 and higher.
 If your account doesn't show the upgrade option, please file a support ticket.

 Benefits of upgrading to version 4.0